Products recommended in the post contain affiliate links. We may receive a commission when you buy something through our posts.

 Specifically, the analog device’s display has a needle on its gauge.

-Both those devices can make the job of technician or engineer safer and more straightforward.
+Both those devices can make the job of a technician or engineer safer and more straightforward.

 However, currently, the best digital multimeter for electricians is much more preferred than its analog counterpart because it features higher and quicker reading, and it looks a bit sleeker.